VerbruggenD/VerbruggenD/README.md

 # Hi, I'm Dieter

+- I'm an electronics ICT student at University Hasselt.
+- I have a bachelors degree in electronics.
+- I am really interested in physics and nanotechnology.
+- I code for personal and educational perpuses.
+- Mainly in Python and raw C, but also some C++, C# and java.
+- I like AVR and PSOC microcontrollers & processors.
-- 🔭 I’m currently working on an GBA game as an educational project.
+- I’m currently working on an GBA game as an educational project.
-- 🌱 I’m currently studying at the University of Hasselt.
-- 📫 How to reach me: https://twitter.com/dieter_ve

 ### Quick access:
 - GBA-game: https://github.com/VerbruggenD/GBA_game